Dynamic FTSS in Asynchronous Systems: the Case of Unison

-In this section we prove that there exists no $(1,r)-$ftss algorithm for minimal or priority \textbf{AU} under a strongly fair daemon if the degree of the network is greater or equal to 3.
-In order to prove the first impossibility result, we use the following property: if a processor $p$ has only one neighbor $q$ such that $H_{q}=r+1$ and if $|H_{p}-H_{q}|\leq 1$, then $p$ is enabled in any $(1,r)-$ftss algorithm for minimal \textbf{AU} (see Lemma \ref{lem:impSFMin}).
-Then we construct a strongly fair infinite execution which starves a processor more than $r$ hops away from a crashed processor.
+In this section we prove that there exists no universal $(1,r)-$ftss algorithm for minimal or priority \textbf{AU} under a strongly fair daemon if the degree of the network is at least 3.

+In order to prove the first impossibility result, we use the following property: if a processor $p$ has only one neighbor $q$ such that $c_{q}=r+1$ and if $|c_{p}-c_{q}|\leq 1$, then $p$ is enabled in any universal $(1,r)-$ftss algorithm for minimal \textbf{AU} (see Lemma \ref{lem:impSFMin}).
+Then we construct a strongly fair infinite execution that starves a processor such that the closest crashed processor is at more than $r$ hops away.
 This execution contradicts the liveness property of the \textbf{AU} problem (see Proposition \ref{prop:impSFMin}).